NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation

 \section{Training NeRC}

 {\bfseries We train a separate NeRC for each area or route,} just like other data-driven regression paradigms that tightly depend on the specific scenes in which they are applied \cite{10.1007/978-3-030-58452-8_24,zhao2023nerf2,zhao2024crowdsourced}.
-Additionally, {\bfseries a separate NeRC model is also trained for each specific time interval of the day}, as GNSS satellites (Tx) orbit the Earth periodically.
-In this section, we discuss how to train the NeRC pipeline.
-In addition to supervised learning using GNSS data labeled with ground truth locations, we propose an alternative training paradigm to unleash the power of unlabeled data.
+Additionally, {\bfseries separate NeRC models should be trained for specific time intervals of a day}, as GNSS satellites (Tx) orbit the Earth periodically.
+Since pseudorange errors are also closely related to device variations \cite{10506762}, NeRC needs to be retrained for different mobile phones.
+We specify how to train NeRC here.
+In addition to supervised learning using data labeled with true locations, we propose an alternative training paradigm to unleash the power of unlabeled data.